Return to Main Page for the Double Helix Ranch

 In this graph, each plotted point (one per month) shows the total rainfall for the previous 12 months.
 Since this 12-month moving sum always includes a full year, the cycles have no relationship to any seasonality (in other words, each 12-month period includes each of the months of January through December).

 I have marked some of the major droughts and wet periods over the past 60 years.
 In particular, notice the severe drought of record in the early 1950s.
 Also, notice that the wettest wet periods have been in the past two decades, and that the 2010-2011 drought was the worst since the drought of record in the early 1950s (for a single year, October 2010 through September 2011 was the driest 12 months on record).
 The 1950s drought actually consisted of three droughts of similar intensity to the 2010-2011 drought in a row, with short periods of near-average precipitation in between each major dry period.
-Although our recent droughts have been compared in the news media to the drought of the early 1950s, the 1950s drought was much longer, more widespread, and severe than any drought that we have experienced since (although the 2010-2011 drought was the worst one-year drought).
+Although our recent droughts have been compared in the news media to the drought of the early 1950s, the 1950s drought was much longer, more widespread, and severe (in terms of lack of rainfall) than any drought that we have experienced since (although the 2010-2011 drought was the worst one-year drought).
 For example, many major rivers in south and central Texas (such as the Llano River and the Medina River) stopped flowing or dried completely during the 1950s drought.
 These rivers have not stopped flowing again since then, despite much higher water use from growing human populations, although we came very close with the 2010-2011 drought.
 We are fortunate that most of our recent severe droughts were followed by very wet conditions (associated with El Niño episodes).
 For example, the 2005-2006 drought was followed by an El Niño episode in late 2006 through summer 2007, before the drought conditions returned in late 2007.
 Another very wet period (associated with another El Niño episode) in winter of 2009-2010 followed the drought of 2007-2009.
-We are currently hoping for an El Niño to develop in late 2012 to help us recover from the 2010-2011 drought.
+We then experienced a weak El Niño that developed in late 2014, which helped us to recover from the 2010-2011drought.
+Then, like clockwork, another La Niña in 2017-2018 led to drought once again.

 These wet-dry cycles in central Texas are caused largely by the fluctuations in ocean temperatures in the equatorial Pacific Ocean (the El Niño Southern Oscillation).
 When the equatorial Pacific Ocean temperatures rise, rainfall in central Texas increases (especially from fall to spring).
 When these ocean temperatures fall, rainfall in central Texas decreases.
 Long periods of above-average Pacific Ocean temperatures are called El Niño episodes, and long periods of below average temperatures are called La Niña episodes.
 Specifically, the Ocean Niño Index (ONI) measures the departures in temperature from the long-term average in an area of the Pacific Ocean known as Niño 3.4.
 El Niño episodes are declared when the ONI is above 0.5 degrees (C) for five or more consecutive overlapping three-month periods, and La Niña episodes are declared when the ONI is below 0.5 degrees for five or more consecutive overlapping three-month periods.
 (If the ONI is above or below the 0.5 C range but it has not yet been there long enough to declare an El Niño or La Niña episode, then El Niño or La Niña conditions are said to exist.)